Nakok/AeroLinkSim/README.md

 ## Acknowledgments
 - **AirSim**: Thanks to Microsoft for providing an excellent open-source drone simulation environment.
 - **ZeroMQ**: A powerful messaging system that helped build the communication backbone for this project.
+- **Contributors**: Thanks to everyone who contributed to making this project a success.